ssc-oscar/python-woc/docs/contributing.md

     `feat!: drop support for deprectated parameters`

-Commit hooks will reject commits that do not follow the convention, so you have no choice but to follow the rules :smiling_imp:
+Commit hooks will reject commits that do not follow the convention, so you have no choice but to follow the rules 😈

 ## Setup development environment